Shadowdale (module): Reception

 Writing for Adventureiros dos Reinos, Daniel Bart noted the reliance of the adventure on the plot from Scott Ciencin's corresponding novel.
 He also noted that due to this, some of the adventure felt "pre-determined" rather than dependent on the actions of the players.

+In the first issue of the Brazilian magazine Coleção Dragão Brasil, Grahal liked most of the content in Shadowdale, and found "The only visible flaw in this Second Edition of Forgotten Realms comes if you like playing clerics: the description of the gods is incomplete regarding the stats needed to create clerics, and there is also no data on avatars.
+It is then almost mandatory to purchase Forgotten Realms Adventures, which contain the clerical spheres and Granted Powers."